heartandhandstraining/heartandhandstraining.github.io/_posts/2020-07-28-The-Earth-Remains-Forever.md

 category: SVG
 ---

-More spiritual lessons beckon, which I will try to incorporate some technology in sharing.
-Refresh your page to see from start to finish, not much but this may be my finished version of this animation.

 As a child in Sunday school, I really was not excited about going to 'heaven,' because my experiences at that time here on earth were so amazing living out by the mines outside Jeffrey City, WY.
 Therefore, I was glad to learn this Bible truth by the time I was in 4th or 5th grade!
 There is so much beauty in nature, and I have always enjoyed learning and doing so many things, so much so that it frustrating that I cannot pursue all subjects of knowledge and skill because I know life is currently limited.
 Learning that life can be forever then lifts that frustration away.
 I will have plenty of time in the future to endlessly pursue anything and everything!
 And, contrary to popular belief, God will not let the earth be ruined.

 {::nomarkdown}